lukeburns/repiper/README.md

-Repiper
+repiper
 =====

-Repiper is a noop duplex stream that repipes its source stream to writable streams and readable streams to its destination stream.
+repiper is a duplex stream that handles repiping from its source stream and to its destination stream.

 Usage
 =====